jansdhillon/prairie-books/README.md

 # Prairie Books

-An online book store by Kathrin Dhillon, located in Calgary, Alberta, Canada.
-Offering local delivery and domestic shipping.
-A curated collection of used books.
+An online book store by Kathrin.

 ## Requirements: